sariabuqoura/CISSP/README.md

    * breach: a breach is a successful attack.
    * threats exploit vulnerabilities which result in exposure, exposure is risk and risk is mitigated by safeguards, safeguards protect asssets that are endangered by threats.
    * risk assessmenet starts with inventoring threats, then looks for assets that could be harmed, OR assets then threats.
+  * Asset Valuation
+    * risk start with inventorying all org assets.